-Title of Talk: Reasoning with PrIKL
+Reasoning with PrIKL Ryan Dorson

-Abstract of Talk: Automated theorem proving enables computers to reason using logical systems.
+Automated theorem proving enables computers to reason using logical systems.
 Many existing reasoning systems are limited in power or use shortcuts that are superficial.
 PrIKL is a new approach to theorem proving that is based on human reasoning combined with the power of machine computation.